 Is your online dating profile not getting the results you hoped for?
 Try including your dog in your profile pic.

-Dogs have long been lauded as babe or dude magnets, but a recent study suggests there’s a lot of truth to this assumption.
-A survey conducted by the pet food brand I and Love and You polled 2,000 U.S. users of online dating apps like Bumble and Tinder.
+A survey conducted by the pet food brand I and Love and You polled 2,000 U.S. users of dating apps like Bumble and Tinder.
 Of the respondents who own dogs, an overwhelming 63 percent credited the appearance of their dogs in their profile pics with landing them dates.

 This might not be terribly surprising.
 For one thing, a 2010 study found that dog owners tend to be warm, confident, outgoing, and responsible, all of which are desirable traits in a potential mate.
 Whether you’re just looking for someone to hang out with or hoping to meet The One, owning a dog could be a good sign of compatibility, especially if you love dogs.